nicholascloud/vette/README.md

 </form>
 ```

-1. Set up a set up validation rules by instantiating Vette.
+Add validation rules to an instance of Vette.

 ```javascript
 define(['vette'], function (Vette) {